AlexiaBojian1/Offensive_Computer_Security/README.md

 There are 2 sections in this README:
 1. The GUI
+2. The ARP spoofing guige
-2. The DNS spoofing guide
+3. The DNS spoofing guide
+4. The SSL stripping guide
+5. The MITM guide

 # Graphical User Interface (GUI)